WellthCare

 • Improve retention: Older employees value retirement security and Medicare support.
 Younger employees value instant rewards.
 WellthCare delivers both.

-• Make the switch to self-funding easier: The Readiness Index provides proof-not promises-that migrating to WellthCare Complete™ saves 30-45% vs. traditional BUCA plans.
+• Simplify self-funding transition: The Readiness Index provides proof that migrating to WellthCare Complete™ saves 30–45% vs. traditional BUCA plans.

-The real innovation is not just covering different ages differently.
-It’s creating one unified system that rewards every life stage with the same currency: health that builds wealth.
-Whether an employee is 25 and earning Store dollars for a scan, or 60 and seeing their Pension grow while managing a chronic condition, the flywheel works the same way.
-That’s what makes WellthCare not just a benefits plan, but a Health-to-Wealth Operating System that scales with employees across their entire working life.
+The real innovation?
+One system that rewards every life stage with the same currency: health that builds wealth.
+A 25-year-old earns Store dollars for a scan; a 60-year-old sees their Pension grow while managing a condition.
+The flywheel works the same way.
+That's WellthCare: not just a benefits plan, but a Health-to-Wealth Operating System that scales across a working lifetime.

 ← Back to Blog